Starting & Starter

 www.motoelekt.com; and possibly available from such as Ted Porter's BEEMERSHOP, etc.

-Possible interference problems with this starter, and need for some mild metal grinding, is shown with a photo,
+interference problems with this starter, & need for some mild metal grinding, is shown with a photo,

 at the end of this article.
-NOT a major problem.
+A MINOR problem.

 starting; as all it does is turn off the headlight during starting, yet leave the instruments & tail light on.

 Some later model Airheads use a starter relay with a diode inside.
 Some folks have substituted a 0-332-014-118 relay (03-32-014-118), and some HAVE used a DF005 'Blazer' relay from AutoZone stores (which has two 87 terminals and no 87a terminal).
 The Bosch starter relay uses two #87 terminals, and may sub to Bosch 03 32 019 150 for 1977+ bikes.
 That is a common Bosch accessory use relay.
 Connector, if you need one, is 0 334 485 007, while the spring loaded terminals are 1 901 355 917.
 It is certainly possible to substitute almost any common 20 or 30 ampere 12 volt relay for the starter relay on Airheads, but there are some complications, such as with the /5; and with late models with diodes in the relay, so ask ON THE AIRHEADS LIST about it.
 Complications, if any, are easy to deal with, so don't be discouraged with my remarks here.
 MORE information on starter relays later in this article!!